kenantang/spice-photoshop-plugin/README.md

 1. Eyes of different sizes
 2. Corrupted patterns on the clothes

-The video shows that you can simply **select a region**, click "Generate", and the artifacts will automatically be repaird.
+The video shows that you can simply **select a region**, click the "Generate" button, and the artifacts will automatically be repaired.
+Note that the prompt can be extremely simple, without specifying what you would like to do ("make eyes the same size" or "repair the scrambled patterns").

 https://github.com/user-attachments/assets/d672143b-c508-4758-a006-cff2661ab97c